FrankPortman/talks/bayes/README.md

 # bayes

-This is a talk I gave at Uber about Bayes' Theorem + Bayesian Inference (including my world famous package [bayesAB](https://github.com/FrankPortman/bayesAB)).
+This is a talk I gave at Uber about Bayes' Theorem + Bayesian Inference (including my fabulously world famous package [bayesAB](https://github.com/FrankPortman/bayesAB)).

 ## How to build